omnilaboratory/DebuggingTool/README.md

 2. on the right panel, appears the input box.
 We depolyed an example OBD node for developers, the address is: ws://62.234.216.108:60030/ws.
 Just replace the default 127.0.0.1:60020 by 62.234.216.108:60030
 3. click "connect". wait for several seconds, the status bar on top of the window will show the status "connected".

+If you want to build and deploy your own OBD, you shall go through the installation intruction at [obd repository](https://github.com/omnilaboratory/obd#installation).

 ## Step 2: signup a new user